 Cryptocurrencies have become tremendously popular over the past decade, but regulators have started to take notice and take enforcement actions.
 The IRS sent hundreds of letters to taxpayers in an attempt to capture capital gains taxes, while the SEC has aggressively prosecuted cryptocurrency offerings for selling unregistered securities.

-Let's take a look at the evolution of these enforcement actions and how they have spurred lawmakers to consider a wide range of bills that could have a big impact on the market.
+Let's take a look at the evolution of these enforcement actions and how they have spurred lawmakers to consider a wide range of crypto tax laws that could have a big impact on the market.

 Satoshi Nakamoto designed Bitcoin to be a purely peer-to-peer form of electronic cash that would enable online payments to be sent directly from one party to another without going through a financial institution.
 In addition, Nakamoto wanted to keep public keys anonymous to provide pseudo-anonymity to everyone involved in the payment process.

-States have a mixed opinion when it comes to cryptocurrencies.
+States have mixed opinions when it comes to cryptocurrencies.

 Wyoming passed a bill that exempted crypto from property taxes, making it one of the most crypto-friendly jurisdictions, while several others plan to accept Bitcoin as payment for taxes.
 On the other hand, California and New Mexico have issued warnings about blockchain technologies, and New York passed restrictive oversight laws for cryptocurrency exchanges.